drea-wichman/case-studies/case-studies/agco-ransomware-2022.md

 ## Lessons Learned
 - Threat intelligence is only useful if you use it.
 The FBI warned the agricultural sector twice.
 AGCO got hit anyway.
 Receiving a warning and responding to a warning are two completely different things.
-Organizations need processes that turn intelligence into action not just awareness.
+Organizations need processes go beyond awareness and turn intelligence into action.
 -  Timing is a weapon.
 Black Basta didn't hit AGCO in January.
 They hit during planting season when the pressure to restore operations was highest and the willingness to pay was greatest.
 Attackers understand operational calendars.
 Organizations in seasonal industries need to treat their most critical windows as elevated threat periods with additional controls in place.
 - Geography creates compliance complexity.
 The same ransomware attack triggered completely different legal obligations depending on which country's systems were hit first.
 Organizations with global operations need to understand their regulatory situation across every jurisdiction they operate in, not just their home country.
 - Double extortion changes the calculus.
 Backups alone are no longer enough.
 Black Basta didn't just encrypt, they stole.
 Even if AGCO could restore everything from backups, the stolen employee data was already gone.
-Organizations need data loss prevention controls, not just recovery controls.
+Organizations need data loss prevention controls in addition too recovery controls.
 - The ransom decision is never simple.
 Pay and risk a sanctions violation.
 Don't pay and face prolonged downtime and public data exposure.
 There is no clean option once ransomware is active.
 The only real answer is prevention.